Skip to Content

 A classic buckskin horse with a tan coat and dark points jogging in the arena.

-Cream Gene
+2.1 Cream Gene Family

 Horses with the cream gene exhibit golden or cream-colored coats, often with striking eye and skin tones depending on whether they carry one or two copies.